Geologic History of Utah & the Colorado Plateau

 145 – 125 million years ago (mya)

-The Western Interior was the site of an encroaching epicontinental seaway from the north.
-To the west lay uplands and a thrust belt in Nevada and western Utah.
-Transtensional basins in southern Arizona and california were the sites of thick marine and continental deposition.
-The Cordilleran arc was now a classic continental (~Andean-style) arc along all or most of its extent.
-The arc consisted of a fore arc-trench system, fore arc basin, and Andean arc.
-The fore arc-trench was the site of the famous Franciscan melange’.
-The Great Valley sequence was deposited in the fore arc basin and the Sierra Nevada batholith complex formed in the bowels of the arc
+Trans-etensional basins in southern Arizona and California were the sites of thick marine and continental deposition.
+The fore arc-trench off the west coast was the site of the famous Franciscan melange’.
+The Great Valley sequence was deposited in the fore arc basin and the Sierra Nevada batholith complex formed in the bowels of the arc.

 163 – 145 million years ago (mya)

-The uplift in Nevada reverses stream direction across the region and the Morrison fluvial system expands eastward across the Western Interior.
 Stresses related to the opening of the Gulf of Mexico oceanic basin caused oblique, transtensional basins to form across the southwest portion of North America.
-Thick continental and later marine deposits filled these basins.
 The collapse of Stikine arc against Quesnell and perhaps the initial collision of Wrangellia trigger the first phase of the Nevadan orogeny.

 174 – 163 million years ago (mya)